mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 - **POST** -- The HTTP **POST** method is used from a client to request an object to be created on the server.
 As all services in the API are asynchronous, the response to the **POST** method will not contain the created object.
 The created object will instead come as part of a callback using the HTTP **PUT** method.

 - **DELETE** -- The HTTP **DELETE** method is used from a client to request an object to be deleted on the server.
 The HTTP **DELETE** method should only be supported in a common Account Lookup System (ALS) for deleting information regarding a previously added Party (an account holder in an FSP), no other object types can be deleted.
 As all services in the API are asynchronous, the response to the HTTP **DELETE** method will not contain the final acknowledgement that the object was deleted or not; the final acknowledgement will come as a callback using the HTTP **PUT** method.

+- **PATCH** -- The HTTP **PATCH** method is used from a client to send a notification regarding an update of an existing object.
+As all services in the API are asynchronous, the response to the **POST** method will not contain the created object.
+This HTTP method does not result in a callback, as the **PATCH** request is used as a notification.

 #### 3.2.3 HTTP Sequence Flow